unsign3d/TelegramCoffeeBot/README.md

 How to use it
 =============

-install dependencies with npm install and npm -g install supervisor, then start with npm start
+install dependencies with npm install and npm -g install supervisor, then start with npm start.

+You need also install redis, this is needed to enable some functionalities

 Completeness
 ============